-The Board is authorized to grant options under the Stock Option Plan.
+The Board is authorized to grant options under the Incentive Awards Plan.
 An option entitles the holder to purchase a Carmanah Share upon payment of the exercise price per Carmanah Share.
-The exercise price of any option granted under the Stock Option Plan is determined by the Board and in no event shall be less than the Market Price of the Carmanah Shares at the time of the grant.
+The exercise price of any option granted under the Incentive Awards Plan is determined by the Board and in no event shall be less than the Market Price of the Carmanah Shares at the time of the grant.

-The Board may determine a vesting schedule for the options, at the time of grant, provided, however, that the options will cease to vest and will expire if a participant ceases to be an eligible person, pursuant to the terms of the Stock Option Plan.
+The Board may determine a vesting schedule for the options, at the time of grant, provided, however, that the options will cease to vest and will expire if a participant ceases to be an eligible person, pursuant to the terms of the Incentive Awards Plan.

-The term of options granted is determined by the Board and specified in the Stock Option Plan pursuant to which such options are granted, provided that the expiry date cannot be later than the date which is the tenth anniversary of the date on which such option is granted.
+The term of options granted is determined by the Board and specified in the Incentive Awards Plan pursuant to which such options are granted, provided that the expiry date cannot be later than the date which is the tenth anniversary of the date on which such option is granted.
 In addition, the term of the options will be extended if the expiry date occurs during or within nine Business Days following the end of a blackout period (the interval of time during which Carmanah determines that one or more Participants cannot trade any securities because they may be in possession of undisclosed material information).
 In such circumstances, the options will be extended to the date which is 10 Business Days following the end of the blackout period.

-Notwithstanding the foregoing, if any Participant who is a U.S. optionee whom a U.S. qualified incentive stock option is to be granted under the Stock Option Plan, and at the time of the grant the participant is an owner of shares possessing more than 10% of the total combined voting power of all classes of Carmanah Shares, then the exercise price per Carmanah Share cannot be less than 110% of the fair market value of a Carmanah Share at the time of grant.
-A U.S. qualified incentive stock option will terminate and no longer be exercisable no later than five years after the date on which the U.S. qualified incentive stock option may be granted more than 10 years after the date on which the Stock Option Plan is approved by the Shareholders.
+Notwithstanding the foregoing, if any Participant who is a U.S. optionee whom a U.S. qualified incentive stock option is to be granted under the Incentive Awards Plan, and at the time of the grant the participant is an owner of shares possessing more than 10% of the total combined voting power of all classes of Carmanah Shares, then the exercise price per Carmanah Share cannot be less than 110% of the fair market value of a Carmanah Share at the time of grant.
+A U.S. qualified incentive stock option will terminate and no longer be exercisable no later than five years after the date on which the U.S. qualified incentive stock option was granted.
+No U.S. qualified incentive stock option may be granted more than 10 years after the date on which the Incentive Awards Plan is approved by the Shareholders.